cristianku/CarND-Vehicle-Detection/README.md

 -   Classifier used : SVM, Neural Network

--   Optionally i used also a **Convolutional Neural Network** instead of the **Histogram of Oriented Gradients**
+-   Experimental use of  **Convolutional Neural Network** instead of the **Histogram of Oriented Gradients**

 -   **Sliding-window technique** and use your trained classifier to search for vehicles in images.

--   Estimate a bounding box for vehicles detected.
+-   Estimate a bounding box for vehicles detection.